-In May, we shared the rules of Cash, also known as Kemps or Kent.
-Now, we’re going to take a deeper look at the signals used in the game, where the majority of the game’s opportunities for strategy are found.
+In the card game Cash, also known as Kemps or Kent, the majority of the game’s opportunities for strategy are found in the signals used in the game.
 The most important rule in choosing a signal is to choose something that works for your partnership!
 Not all players notice or react well to the same same thing, so get to know your partner and learn what works and what doesn’t.

 Keep in mind that part of a successful Cash game is fooling your opponents.
 Turn the pitfalls mentioned here around on your opponents—watch them to see if they are committing these errors, or commit them yourself with a phony signal to trick your opponent into calling “Counter cash!”

 Verbal signals (a spoken word used as a signal) are the easiest to successfully communicate and are therefore also the easiest for your opponents to detect.
 Most of the time, you will be able to use a verbal signal only once.
 For this reason, it can be pretty much anything, because even if it’s something that you would obviously never say unless it was a signal, like “shark putty”, all you have to do is call “Cash!” before your opponents can call “Counter cash!” and you’re good.